Powered by SchoolDash

 Destinations: Below average.
 The proportions of students going on to education, training or work at the ages of 16 and 18 are both quite low.
 Show details

-Sixth form: Below average.
+Sixth form: Poor.
 Attainment is poor, progress is below average and destinations at 18 (allowing for attainment) are below average.

 Attendance: Poor.
 Pupil absence rates and the incidence of persistent absence are both very high.